I Will Go to You Like the First Snow

-"I Will Go to You Like the First Snow" is a song recorded by Korean American singer-songwriter Ailee, serving as an original soundtrack (OST) for the 2016 hit television drama Guardian: The Lonely and Great God.
+"I Will Go to You Like the First Snow" is a song recorded by American singer-songwriter Ailee, serving as an original soundtrack (OST) for the 2016 hit television drama Guardian: The Lonely and Great God.
 The song was written by Mina and composed by the musical duo Rocoberry.
 The single was released on January 7, 2017, and was part 9 in a series composed of high-charting singles.

 "I Will Go to You Like the First Snow" was a critical and commercial success in South Korea.
 The song was the best-performing single of 2017, as it topped the yearly digital, download and streaming charts on the Gaon Music Chart.
 It has broken the record for most streamed song per year on Gaon, and has also exceeded the accumulated streaming number of one billion views on Melon.
 On December 14, "I Will Go to You Like the First Snow" made history as it became the song with the most number of streams on the Gaon Chart.
 As of November 2018, more than one year after its release, it has never once fallen out of the top 100 songs of the Gaon Digital Chart in South Korea, making it one of the longest-running songs of all time.
 It is also the best selling record in movies and dramas in the Korean sound record market.

 The soundtrack has received several accolades, including the best original soundtrack award at the Seoul International Drama Awards, the Mnet Asian Music Awards, the Melon Music Awards, the Seoul Music Awards and the Golden Disc Awards.
 The success of "I Will Go to You Like the First Snow" has been compared to the 2012 hit song "Cherry Blossom Ending" by Busker Busker, which is known for re-entering music charts every spring.
 The song has been described as Cherry Blossom Ending's 'sadder, winter, immortal cousin', and is expected to re-enter music charts every winter.
 Due to the song's widespread enduring popularity, it is considered to be Ailee's signature song.